 “O King!
 The princes that you thought would become the bridegroom of your daughter, all died; their sons and grandsons and their friends even have all passed away.”

 Time, Brahma goes on to explain, runs differently on different planes of existence.
 During the time they had waited in Brahmaloka to see him, 27 chatur-yugas, had passed on Earth.
 Everything that Kakudmi had and owned, his friends and family, his sons and wife, his armies and treasures, had vanished with the time that had passed.
 The King and his daughter were overcome with astonishment and grief for everything they had lost, but Brahma comforted them, and recommended a worthy husband currently on earth: Balarama, the twin brother of Krishna.

 What is really interesting though, is how similar their view of time was 2500 years ago to how physicists and astronomers conceptualize space-time today.
-In Einstein’s theory of relativity, time is relative to the observer’s frame of reference- it depends on the observer’s motion and strength of gravity.
+In the theory of relativity as proposed by Albert Einstein, time is relative to the observer’s frame of reference --- it depends on the observer’s motion and strength of gravity.
 For instance, one could argue that time here on earth runs slower than in space because gravity slows the passage of time.

 Hindu philosophy was familiar with the concept that time is relative and many passages on the Vedic scriptures continuously point out that the cosmic time of the gods is different than the time on earth.

 ONE CHATUR-YUGA IS EQUIVALENT TO 4,320,000 HUMAN YEARS

 Were King Kakudmi and his daughter two unwitting time travelers?
 What they thought were just minutes in front god Brahma, millennia had taken place at home.
 When they came back, they did so to a vastly different place.